act-rules/act-rules.github.io/_rules/SC3-1-2-lang-valid.md

 #### Failed example 4

-The `lang` attribute value is not the empty string and is not a valid primary language subtag.
+The `lang` attribute value is not empty ("") and is not a valid primary language subtag.

 ```html
 <html>